swipingvisacardsofficial/The-Book-Shop/README.md

 I will not replace your book if the site processor declines it , nor if it declines in general or if you burn it 🔥

 Once you’ve read either my cashtag, or any of my crypto addresses, payment is expected within 5-7 minutes.
 If not, I WILL NOT hold the card for you and I’ll move on to the next buyer.
 Please ONLY PM ME IF YOU ARE PAYMENT READY!  🕊️

 There will be NO EXCEPTIONS for anyone👍

+## ⚠️ Disclaimer
+This project is provided for educational and experimental purposes.
+Use at your own discretion.
+Once you’ve read either my cashtag, or any of my crypto addresses, payment is expected within 5-7 minutes.
+If not, I WILL NOT hold the card for you and I’ll move on to the next buyer.
+Please ONLY PM ME IF YOU ARE PAYMENT READY!  🕊️

+There will be NO EXCEPTIONS for anyone👍